OpenVisualCloud/Dockerfiles/VCAC-A/README.md

 where

-- The `VCAC_IMAGE` variable specifies the application image, the [`vcac-container-launcher:latest`](https://github.com/OpenVisualCloud/Smart-City-Sample/blob/master/analytics/common/VCAC-A/Dockerfile.1.launcher) is a modified image with enhancement to pass on environment variables, mount network and volumes, and gracefully shutdown.
+- The `VCAC_IMAGE` variable specifies the application image.
 - The `VCAC_` prefixed variables are to be passed onto the application container.
 - The `/var/run/docker.sock` volume mount is **required** to enable docker-in-docker.
 - When running the docker-in-docker workaround, the application container does not directly run within the default docker network.
 The application must setup its own network and make it attachable, as follows: